-The Australian and New Zealand Academy of Orofacial Pain (ANZAOP) is the sister academy of the American Association of Orofacial Pain (AAOP).
-We are the primary body in the field of Orofacial Pain in Australia and New Zealand, and is dedicated to advancing scientific knowledge about Orofacial Pain and promoting evidence-based, person-centred care.
+The Australian and New Zealand Academy of Orofacial Pain (ANZAOP) is the peak body in the field of Orofacial Pain in Australia and New Zealand, and is dedicated to advancing scientific knowledge about Orofacial Pain and promoting evidence-based, person-centred care.

-Our aim is to encourage and support progression in the field of orofacial pain management and to establish and advance the scientific principles on which clinical practice and protocols should be based.
+Our aim is to encourage and support advances in the field of orofacial pain management and to establish and advance the scientific principles on which clinical practice and protocols should be based.

 We strive to provide access to information for both practitioners and patients, and aspire to develop and advance training programmes in orofacial pain management at both graduate and undergraduate levels.

 We are a member of an international consortium of sister academies the American Academy of Orofacial Pain (AAOP), The European Academy of Orofacial Pain and Dysfunction (EAOPD), The Asian Academy of Orofacial Pain and Temporomandibuar Disorders (AAOT) and the Latin American Academy of Orofacial Pain and Temporomandibular Disorders (ALDOTS).
 This consortium collaborates to advance orofacial pain management internationally and holds regular international meetings to foster collaboration and disseminate knowledge.
 The ANZAOP also holds a scientific meeting annually.
 The Academies jointly sponsor the highly regarded Journal of Oral and Facial Pain & Headache.

 Professor Chris Peck